timkicker/timkicker.github.io/source/_posts/the-selfhosting-experience.md

 Depending on your situation, there may be a lot of initial costs for the hardware you'll use.
 I was lucky enough to use my "old" gaming PC since I grew out of my gaming phase a long time ago.
 I know it isn't energy-efficient at all, but it works for now (you'll encounter this situation a lot during this or similar software projects).

+You may also be able to start of pretty cheap for most projects.
+Like you could buy a Raspi Zero for about [17 Euros nowadays](https://buyzero.de/collections/raspberry-pi-zero-kits/products/raspberry-pi-zero-w) when starting off.
+It's not the most powerfull device but you'll be able to host a few decent applications.

 ## My setup